ahmadalwy3/ahmadalwy3/Notes-on-memory-benchmarks,-selfies.md

 The time at which a selfie is created is at uBO's discretion.
 Currently, this will happen some minutes after the filter lists have been loaded, so as to avoid launching memory-churning selfie creation operations before there is a good likelihood the user is done tampering with his selection of filters.

-Take note that all the benchmarks appearing on the main page are quite dated at this point, a lot of code has been added or changed in µBlock, and the filter lists themselves may have grown since then (I have to check).
-So for version 0.6 I ran the reference benchmark to find out where µBlock stands memory efficiency-wise -- along with ABP 1.8.3 for comparison.
+Take note that all the benchmarks appearing on the main page are quite dated at this point, a lot of code has been added or changed in uBlock, and the filter lists themselves may have grown since then (I have to check).
+So for version 0.6 I ran the reference benchmark to find out where uBlock stands memory efficiency-wise -- along with ABP 1.8.3 for comparison.

 Without a selfie available (one was created during the benchmark):<br>
 ![Without selfie](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/ublock-vs-abp-memory-201409-a.png)